 \section{Abstract}

-Open intent detection is a significant problem in natural language understanding, which aims to detect the unseen open intent with the prior knowledge of only known intents.
-Current methods have two core challenges in this task.
-On the one hand, they have limitations in learning friendly representations to detect the open intent.
-On the other hand, there lacks an effective approach to obtaining specific and compact decision boundaries for known intents.
-To address these issues, this paper introduces an original framework, DA-ADB, which successively learns distance-aware intent representations and adaptive decision boundaries for open intent detection.
+Open intent detection is a significant problem in natural language understanding, which aims to identify the unseen open intent while ensuring known intent identification performance.
+However, current methods face two major challenges.
+Firstly, they struggle to learn friendly representations to detect the open intent with prior knowledge of only known intents.
+Secondly, there is a lack of an effective approach to obtaining specific and compact decision boundaries for known intents.
+To address these issues, this paper presents an original framework called DA-ADB, which successively learns distance-aware intent representations and adaptive decision boundaries for open intent detection.
 Specifically, we first leverage distance information to enhance the distinguishing capability of the intent representations.
 Then, we design a novel loss function to obtain appropriate decision boundaries by balancing both empirical and open space risks.
-Extensive experiments show the effectiveness of distance-aware and boundary learning strategies.
-Compared with the state-of-the-art methods, our method achieves substantial improvements on three benchmark datasets.
-It also yields robust performance with different proportions of labeled data and known categories.
-The full data and codes are available at \url{https://github.com/thuiar/TEXTOIR}.
+Extensive experiments demonstrate the effectiveness of the proposed distance-aware and boundary learning strategies.
+Compared to state-of-the-art methods, our framework achieves substantial improvements on three benchmark datasets.
+Furthermore, it yields robust performance with varying proportions of labeled data and known categories.